-- 4. Notes from the Court of Auditors' report that carry-overs of committed appropriations remained high for Title III (REACH operational expenditure) at EUR 10 100 000, i.e. 39 % (2015: EUR 7 300 000, i.e. 32 %) and are even higher for Title IV (biocides operational expenditure) at EUR 1 300 000, i.e. 68 % (2015: EUR 1 500 000, i.e. 74 %); draws attention to the Court of Auditors' comment advising the Agency to consider increasing the use of differentiated budget appropriations to better reflect the multi-annual nature of operations and unavoidable delays between the signature of contracts, deliveries and payments; - 5.
-Notes from the Agency's reply that the highest carry-over amounts stem from multiannual IT development projects and rapporteur contracts for substance evaluation which entail a statutory 12-month period starting from the adoption of the Community rolling action plan in March; notes that for the latter, the Agency has already created a differentiated budget line for 2017, which will reduce the nominal carry-over rate for 2017 and beyond; notes that for IT expenditure, the Agency will also consider the possibility of using differentiated budget lines going forward; calls on the Agency to report to the discharge authority on any decision taken on that matter; - 6.
-Notes that carry-overs may often be partly or fully justified by the multiannual nature of the agencies' operational programmes, do not necessarily indicate weaknesses in budget planning and implementation and are not always at odds with the budgetary principle of annuality, in particular if they are planned in advance and communicated to the Court of Auditors;
+- 8. Notes from the Court of Auditors' report that carry-overs of committed appropriations remained high for Title III (REACH operational expenditure) at EUR 10 100 000, i.e. 39 % (compared to EUR 7 300 000 in 2015, i.e. 32 %) and are even higher for Title IV (biocides operational expenditure) at EUR 1 300 000, i.e. 68 % (compared to EUR 1 500 000 in 2015, i.e. 74 %); draws attention to the Court of Auditors' comment advising the Agency to consider increasing the use of differentiated budget appropriations to better reflect the multi-annual nature of operations and unavoidable delays between the signature of contracts, deliveries and payments; - 9.
+Notes from the Agency's reply that the highest carry-over amounts stem from multiannual IT development projects and rapporteur contracts for substance evaluation which entail a statutory 12-month period starting from the adoption of the Community rolling action plan in March; notes that for the latter, the Agency has already created a differentiated budget line for 2017, which will reduce the nominal carry-over rate for 2017 and beyond; notes that for IT expenditure, the Agency will also consider the